Skip to content

 Parameter Value

-Channels 6--8 bidirectional
+Channels 6 bidirectional (auto-direction-sensing)

-Low side 1.8V (from modem VDD_1V8)
+Low side 1.8V (from modem VDD_1V8, pin 15)

 High side 3.3V (from B2B)